OhHeyItsAlexis/epigram/README.md

 ### Frontend
 I opted for Angular as I have the most experience with it and I had a very cute idea for how we could display epigrams as a split-flap display.
 It also makes it feel very responsive, which is a good fit with something so animated.

 Running Angular with Docker is a bit sluggish, as it has to download all of the NPM packages every time you do a brand new build.
 Fortunately it's also set up with live-reloading so when you're doing UI work you can just run it once and automatically see your changes.

+Normally, I'd say 9 times out of 10, I would just chuck Bootstrap on a project and call it good enough to be usable day to day.
+Granted most of my work has been internal tooling so we weren't trying to stand out amongst competition, I just wanted my coworkers to not have their eyes suffer when looking at forms.
+It's usually an extremely quick set up, but for some reason it was just not playing nice with my application.
+Once I did finally get it up and running I realized my crucial mistake... it absolutely ruined the styling of my board.
+Since there's not that much UI I decided to just manually handle styling instead.
 ### Dev Experience
 I've had some rough dev environments before, so I tried to prioritize the dev experience, and I'm pretty happy with this set up.
 The docker-compose spins up a backend and frontend server, as well as DB with local persistence.
 It makes it pretty easy to get started with development, especially if you're using IntelliJ as I also included .run.xml files.
 Additionally our backend is configured to set up the database with some seed data if you're starting fresh.
 ## Roadmap